-You can follow this same line of reasoning once again, and see that as the sample size gets larger, the variance and standard deviation of the sampling distribution will get smaller.
-Just remember that as sample size grows, samples with an $\bar{x}$ that is far from $\mu$ get rarer and rarer, so that the average $(\bar{x} - \mu)^2$ will get smaller.
-The average $(\bar{x} - \mu)^2$ is the variance.
-If larger samples of soft drink bottles are taken, say samples of 16, even fewer of the samples will have means that are very far from the mean of 12.05 ounces.
+Following this same line of reasoning, you can see in the Figure 2.2 template that when you do the resampling processes with n=5 and then n=15, the sampling error becomes smaller.
+You can also observe, when you change the sample size from 5 to 15 (moving from sheet CLT(n=15) to CLT(n=5)), that as the sample size gets larger, the variance and standard deviation of the sampling distribution get smaller.
+Just remember that as sample size grows, samples with an \overline{x} that is far from μ get rarer and rarer, so that the average $(\overline{x} - \mu)^2$ gets smaller.
+The average $(\overline{x} - \mu)^2$ is the variance.

+Back to the soft drink example.
+If larger samples of soft drink bottles are taken, say samples of 16, even fewer of the samples will have means that are very far from the mean of 360 mL.
 The variance of the sampling distribution when n=16 will therefore be smaller.
-According to what you have just learned, the variance will be only .04/16=.0025 (and the standard deviation will be .2/4=.05).
+According to what you have just learned, the variance will be only 5/16=.3125 (and the standard deviation will be 2.236/4=.559).
 The formula matches what logically is happening; as the samples get bigger, the probability of getting a sample with a mean that is far away from the population mean gets smaller, so the sampling distribution of means gets narrower and the variance (and standard deviation) get smaller.
 In the formula, you divide the population variance by the sample size to get the sampling distribution variance.
 Since bigger samples means dividing by a bigger number, the variance falls as sample size rises.
-If you are using the sample mean as to infer the population mean, using a bigger sample will increase the probability that your inference is very close to correct because more of the sample means are very close to the population mean.
+If you are using the sample mean to infer the population mean, using a bigger sample will increase the probability that your inference is very close to correct because more of the sample means are very close to the population mean.
 There is obviously a trade-off here.
 The reason you wanted to use statistics in the first place was to avoid having to go to the bother and expense of collecting lots of data, but if you collect more data, your statistics will probably be more accurate.